DeathZ0ne/iNeuron_Restaurant_Rating_Prediction/README.md

-# iNeuron intership Project (Restaurant Rating Project)
+# iNeuron internship Project (Restaurant Rating Project)

 **The main goal of this is to get insights on restaurants which people like visit and to identify the rating of the restaurant.**